owlbarn/tutorial/chapters/signal.md

 let _ = save_ppm_from_arr image "moonlanding_denoise.ppm"
 ```

-As can be seen in [@fig:signal:moonlanding_denoise], though a bit blur, the output image remove the noise in the original image, and manage to keep most of the information in it.
+As can be seen in the figure below, though a bit blur, the output image remove the noise in the original image, and manage to keep most of the information in it.

 ![De-noised Moonlanding image](../images/signal/moonlanding_denoise.png)